RedisBloom/RedisBloom/docs/Cuckoo_Commands.md

 ### Complexity

-O(sub-filters), Both alternative locations will be checked on all `sub-filters`.
+O(n), where n is the number of `sub-filters`.
+Both alternative locations are checked on all `sub-filters`.

 ### Returns